-$CATL(300750.SZ) Financial report Quick Interpretation: In terms of the performance itself, the revenue significantly missed market expectations, but the gross margin slightly increased compared to last year's Q4, actually at 23%-24% (after including sales expenses and warranty fees into the cost of sales, which is consistent with the accounting data for Q1 2025), which also exceeded the market's expectation of a 22.1% gross margin, so the gross margin performance is satisfactory.
+$CATL(300750.SZ) earnings quick interpretation: From the performance itself, the revenue side significantly missed market expectations, but the gross margin slightly increased compared to Q4 last year's actual 23%-24% (after including sales expense warranty reserves into COGS, consistent with Q1 2025 accounting standards), also exceeding the market's 22.1% gross margin expectation, so the gross margin performance was decent.

-On the other hand, the net profit margin slightly beat expectations, mainly because of the control of three expenses (which decreased by nearly 1 billion quarter-on-quarter) and the net increase in financial income (net increase of 1.1 billion).
-But since the financial income was mainly influenced by exchange rate factors, the quality of the net profit attributable to the parent company, which exceeded expectations, can only be considered average.
+However, the net profit margin slightly beat expectations, mainly due to control over three expenses (a sequential decrease of nearly 1 billion) and a net increase in financial income (a net increase of 1.1 billion), but the financial income was primarily driven by exchange rate factors, so the quality of the net profit exceeding expectations can only be considered average.

 The copyright of this article belongs to the original author/organization.